Special terms or conditions (concurrence)

 |Level of compliance||Main audience||Other|

 If a school wants to offer a principal or teacher different employment terms or conditions from those set out in their employment agreement, they must gain Ministry approval.
-This is required under Section 75, State Sector Act - NZ Legislation website(external link).
+This is required under Section 595, Education and Training Act 2020 - NZ Legislation website(external link).

 - About concurrence